-asked the Chancellor of the Exchequer whether he has received a report from the Reviewing Committee on the Export of Works of Art in connection with Goya's portrait of the Duke of Wellington.
+asked the Chancellor of the Exchequer whether he has a statement to make about Goya's portrait of the Duke of Wellington.